tresorit/ZeroKit-iOS-SDK/README.md

 ## Identity Provider

 ZeroKit comes with OpenID Connect provider implementation that you can use in your app.
-Use the `getIdentityTokens(clientId:, completion:)` method of a `ZeroKit` object to get authorization code and identity token for the current ZeroKit user.
+Use the `getIdentityTokens(clientId:completion:)` method of a `ZeroKit` object to get authorization code and identity token for the current ZeroKit user.
 A user must be logged in when calling this method.
-The ZeroKit Open ID client used in mobile apps should have the following settings:

-- Redirect URL should have the following format: `https://{Client ID}.{Tenant ID}.api.tresorit.io/`
-- Flow should be set to `Hybrid`
-- You can optionally turn on `Requires proof key (DHCE)`

-You can add new clients and edit settings on the management portal.
+You can add new SDK clients and edit settings on the [management portal](https://manage.tresorit.io).

 ## Administrative API